 to the Galapagos Islands

 In 2018, the Galapagos Islands welcomed the first premium luxury vessel to their shores with panoramic French-balcony style accommodations, further immersing guests in the immense beauty of this world-renowned archipelago.
 Although comparatively new to the tourism world, French-balcony style rooms have quickly gained popularity around the world.
-Now, available in the Galapagos Archipelago, visitors are offered a new way of experiencing these rich shores and their astoundingly unique life.
-After the hustle and bustle of island adventuring and marine exploration, take some time to yourself or with those you love, and open your cabin to the sweeping views of the archipelago at your own leisure.
+Now, available in the Galapagos Archipelago, visitors are offered a new way of experiencing these fertile shores and their astoundingly unique life.
+After the hustle and bustle of island adventuring and marine exploration, take some time to yourself or with those you love, and open your cabin to the sweeping views of the archipelago at your leisure.

 What is a French-Balcony Style Accommodation?